zhangr2021/LitMT_eval/README.md

 - [Code for MT generation and evaluation](codes)

 - [Meta information for source and translation](meta): the link indicates version information.
-The actual content may be acquired elsewhere.
+The actual content may be acquired elsewhere, e.g., from PAR3 or via purchase.

  #### News:
  - 29/Oct/2024: We release student annotation and metric evaluation datasets.